SamSamskies/deploy-react-app/README.md

 ![Netlify Settings](images/settings.png)

-6. Verify deployment of your site by going to NAME_OF_YOUR_APP.netlify.com
+6. Verify deployment of your React app by going to NAME_OF_YOUR_APP.netlify.com
 7. Dance

 Changes pushed to the master branch of your app will automatically be deployed to Netlify.
 BOOM!